 The COVID-19 pandemic expedited the growth of online retail, and this demand has been accompanied by a huge surge in last-mile delivery services.
 From FedEx, UPS, DHL, and the USPS to GrubHub, DoorDash, Uber Eats, and more, there are millions of delivery trucks and vehicles of all kinds on the roads today, and there has been a steady uptick in accidents involving these vehicles as well.
-If you or a loved one was involved in a delivery vehicle accident, contact an experienced New Jersey package delivery driver injury lawyer at Camili & Capo, PA for legal assistance with your case.
+If you or a loved one was involved in a delivery vehicle accident, contact experienced New Jersey delivery driver injury lawyers at Camili & Capo, PA for legal assistance with your case.
 You may have grounds for a workers’ compensation or insurance claim for your injuries and losses.

 Driving can be dangerous, and delivery drivers are typically exposed to a wider range of hazards than many other types of road users.
 For example, delivery drivers can be pressured to meet tight deadlines during rush hour or holiday seasons, and overexertion from long driving hours and repeatedly getting in and out of a vehicle can lead to serious injuries as well.

 Some of the most common accidents and injuries suffered by people involved in package delivery work include: